Have you been grinding your teeth at night?

 Bruxism: What You Need To Know

 Bruxism, or teeth grinding, might seem harmless in the beginning but it can lead to major dental issues later on.
 Because teeth grinding commonly occurs unconsciously, it’s important to be aware of the lesser-known signs and symptoms.
-If you have been grinding your teeth in Alpharetta, you might also experience the following symptoms:
+If you have been grinding your teeth in Roswell and Alpharetta, you might also experience the following symptoms:

 - Sore jawbone